• Skip to primary navigation

 What really fascinated me was how he looked at Bitcoin as having all the pros of real estate without many of the cons.
 And that’s what I want to tackle in this article: Bitcoin Vs. Real Estate – Which is the Better Investment?

-Why Bitcoin is a Better Investment Than Real Estate
+Why Bitcoin Is a Better Investment Than Real Estate

 The best way to make the point is to compare Bitcoin and real estate side-by-side, analyzing the advantages and disadvantages of each.